 user action events.
 Actions that the user takes, such as changes in the storage area network (SAN), changed settings, and so on.
-Each such action is considered a user action event.

 vendor.
 Property value that the SANavigator tool uses to launch third-party software.
-Vendor property might be discovered but will always remain editable.
+Vendor property might be discovered, but will always remain editable.